3mdeb/verified-boot/verified_boot_main.md

 ~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

+##### D-RTM (Dynamic Root of Trust for Measurements)

+> A platform-dependent function that initializes the state of the platform and provides a new instance of a root of trust for measurement without rebooting the platform.
+The initial state establishes a minimal Trusted Computing Base.

+~ Trusted Computing Group Glossary, Version 1.1, rev 1.0 [^TCG_glossary]

+> The D-RTM, if supported by the platform, may start at any point after boot by initializing the state of the platform without requiring a reboot.
+In general, the D-RTM launches after an S-RTM, but the trust-chains anchored in each RTM are independent,

+~ Trusted Computing Group, TCG PC Client Platform Firmware Integrity Measurement, V1.0, rev 43, 3.1.2 Overview of Roots of Trust

 ##### CRTM (Core Root of Trust for Measurements)

 > The first piece of BIOS code that executes on the main processor during the boot process.
 On a system with a Trusted Platform Module the CRTM is implicitly trusted to bootstrap the process of building a measurement chain for subsequent attestation of other firmware and software that is executed on the computer system

 ~ NIST SP 800-147, Appendix B Glossary